Family Medical Leave

 Procedures

-Employees must give their supervisors and HR advance notice as soon as need is known, within 30 days of leave if possible, unless unforeseen events occur; then notice must be given as soon as practicable.
-Employees requesting leave must complete a ‘Leave of Absence Request’ form and provide appropriate documentation, as may be requested, to verify the need for the leave, including the reasons for the leave, the start date of the leave, and the planned return-to-work date (see chart above for timelines).
-Medical documentation form varies based on reason for request and will be provided to employee by HR.
+In addition to requesting leave through The Hartford, employees must give their supervisors advance notice as soon as need is known, within 30 days of leave if possible, unless unforeseen events occur; then notice must be given as soon as practicable.
+Employees requesting leave must contact The Hartford and provide appropriate documentation, as may be requested, to verify the need for the leave, including the reasons for the leave, the start date of the leave, and the planned return-to-work date (see chart above for timelines).

 Definitions